Scientific: Vigna caracalla

 Sunset

-Foliage/Texture: Alternate, trifoliate (three leaflets/leaf) leaf, leaflets ovate to lanceolate to 3", medium texture
+Foliage/Texture: Alternate, trifoliate (three leaflets/leaf) leaf, leaflets ovate to lanceolate to 3-inches long; medium texture.

-Flowers & Fruits: White to bluish purple (most common), classis pea flower with distinct hooked spur or keel, sometimes fragrant; fruit is a linear pod to 7" long.
+Flowers & Fruits: White, pink to bluish purple (most common), classic pea flower, flower buds have a distinct hooked spur or keel, sometimes fragrant; fruit is an unattractive linear pod to 7-inches long.

-Seasonal Color: Flowers in spring, and then sporadically during summer.
+Seasonal Color: Flowers heavily during spring, and then sporadically during summer.

 Light: Partial shade to full sun when mature.
-No western exposures.
+Performs poorly (reduced vigor, poor leaf color) when grown in direct western afternoon sun in Phoenix.

 Soil: Tolerant